Akai DR4d

 That’s all very nice, you might be saying, but there’s still really only four tracks, right?
 Well, yes and no. Because with Version 4.0’s Stereo Ping Pong function, you can perform stereo digital mixdowns from any two of the 250 virtual tracks.
 With level and pan control of each track.
 As many times as you want.

 For instance, you can mix the drums down to tracks 1 and 2.
 Then mix down the bass from virtual track 7 with the drums on track 1 and 2.
 Add the backup vocals from 16 and 17.
 The piano from 154 and 155.
 The synth pad from 238 and 239.
 You can even go back and change the level and pan settings of any previously mixed tracks.
-And since the mixdowns happen in the digital domain, there’s none of the sonic degradation associated with ping-ponging tracks on an analog tape machine.
+And since the mixdowns happen in the digital domain, there’s none of the sonic degradation associated with ping-ponging tracks on an analogue tape machine.

 Same As It Ever Was